Cara Swain

 Research

-• The overall aim of my research project is to contribute to the understanding of the utility of live tissue training for developing competence in the
+• My Doctoral research project aimed to contribute to the understanding of the utility of live tissue training for developing competence in the

 surgical management of complex, combat-related traumatic injuries.